-All full-time and certain part-time employees of Coon Creek Watershed District are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
-PERA administers the Public Employees Retirement Fund, which is a cost-sharing, multiple-employer retirement plan.
+All full-time and certain part-time employees of the Coon Creek Watershed District are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
+PERA administers the General Employees Retirement Fund, which is a cost-sharing, multiple-employer retirement plan.
 The plan is established and administered in accordance with Minn.
 Stat. chs.
 353 and 356.

-Public Employees Retirement Fund members belong to either the Coordinated Plan or the Basic Plan.
+General Employees Retirement Fund members belong to either the Coordinated Plan or the Basic Plan.
 Coordinated Plan members are covered by Social Security, and Basic Plan members are not.
 All new members must participate in the Coordinated Plan.

 PERA provides retirement benefits as well as disability benefits to members and benefits to survivors upon death of eligible members.
-Benefits are established by state statute and vest after three years of credited service.
+Benefits are established by state statute and vest after three years of credited service (five years for those first eligible for membership after June 30, 2010).
 The defined retirement benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.